Close Alert Banner

 Construction, Closures, Restrictions and Special Events

-The District of Muskoka is investing in key infrastructure projects in 2025 to improve road safety, enhance municipal services, and support the long-term sustainability of our communities.
+The District of Muskoka is investing in key infrastructure projects to improve road safety, enhance municipal services, and support the long-term sustainability of our communities.

 Whether it's routine maintenance, major improvement projects, unexpected emergencies, or special events, this page keeps you up to date on what’s happening on District roads.
 Use this information to plan ahead, find the most efficient routes, and avoid potential delays during your travels.